DakshArora342/DakshArora342/README.md

 # Hi, I'm Daksh Arora.

-I am a **Backend Software Engineer** focused on building resilient, scalable systems.
+I am a **Software Engineer** focused on building resilient, scalable systems.

 My work centers on the Java ecosystem, where I specialize in designing microservices that handle data reliability and complex business logic.
 I am currently deep-diving into distributed systems patterns, ensuring that when services fail, data isn't lost.